Connor McDavid's 20-game point streak: The greatest player of his generation is peaking

 McDavid’s streak has significant implications for the Hart Trophy race.
 He entered the season as a favorite, seeking his fourth MVP award, and his recent form has only strengthened his case.
 Nathan MacKinnon in Colorado and Kirill Kaprizov in Minnesota remain in contention, both posting excellent numbers of their own.
 But McDavid’s 20-game streak, and the raw point totals it represents, give him an argument that’s difficult to counter.

 The Hart Trophy voting criteria weighs a player’s value to their team, and by that standard, McDavid’s case is overwhelming.
 The Oilers are a playoff contender specifically because of what he provides.
-Remove McDavid from Edmonton’s roster, and they become one of the worst teams in the Western Conference.
+As Sportsnet’s Elliotte Friedman pointed out, “Take McDavid off this roster and you’re looking at a lottery team.
+That’s the definition of most valuable.”
 That dependency, while concerning from a team-building perspective, underscores just how valuable he is.

 Connor McDavid hoisting the Hart Trophy at the NHL Awards